Archive for November, 2009

 Monday, November 30th, 2009

 There was an interesting buildup of colors after a lot of changing colors and repainting the design many times, so the impressions of this chair are created like the other chairs in this series; ancient artifact replicas.
-The back design is still in progress.
-View an earlier post of this chair, April 18th, 2009, and the other chairs are listed on the Art, Prices page.
+The other chairs are listed here.

 Exhibition Opening Dec.
 1st